sciapp/gr/lib/grm/grplot/README.md

 Possible parameters for the polar plot are:

-1. `clip_negative`: When this parameter is set, only positive radii are displayed.
-Otherwise negative will be mirrored
+1. `clip_negative`: When this parameter is set, only positive radii are displayed, otherwise negative will be mirrored

 ### POLAR_HEATMAP